WFLA (AM): Programming

-Weekdays on WFLA begin with a local morning show, AM Tampa Bay, hosted by Jack Harris, Aaron Jacobson, Katie Butchino and Natalie Aquilia.
-From 7 a.m. to 9 a.m., The Ryan Gorman Show airs, hosted by Ryan Gorman, who used to host PM Tampa Bay.
-The station used to also be the flagship for nationally syndicated The Schnitt Show with Todd Schnitt, but now features more nationally-syndicated Premiere Networks news opinion programs hosted by Glenn Beck, Clay Travis and Buck Sexton, Sean Hannity, and Jesse Kelly.
-It carries Coast to Coast AM overnight.
+Weekdays on WFLA begin with a local morning program, The Ryan Gorman Show with co-host Dana McKay.
+The rest of the schedule features mostly nationally syndicated Premiere Networks talk shows including The Glenn Beck Radio Program, The Clay Travis and Buck Sexton Show, The Sean Hannity Show, The Jesse Kelly Show, Our American Stories with Lee Habeeb and Coast to Coast AM with George Noory.

-Weekends feature shows on money, health, law, boating and fishing.
+Weekends feature shows on money, health, boating and fishing.
 Some weekend shows are paid brokered programming.
-On weekends, WFLA carries Sunday Night Live with Bill Cunningham, This Morning, America's First News with Gordon Deal and Somewhere in Time with Art Bell.
+On weekends, WFLA carries Sunday Nights with Bill Cunningham, Armstrong & Getty, The Ben Ferguson Show and This Morning, America's First News with Gordon Deal.
+WFLA occasionally serves as an overflow outlet for sports programming from co-owned sports radio station 620 WDAE.

 WFLA provides local newscasts on both weekdays and weekends.
 Evening and overnight newscasts are pre-recorded.
-National and world news is provided by Fox News Radio and NBC News Radio.
+National and world news is provided by Fox News Radio.
 WFLA provides news coverage for other iHeartMedia stations in the Tampa Bay market, and is a hub for the Florida News Network.

-WFLA occasionally serves as an overflow outlet for sports programming from sister stations WDAE and WHNZ.